TeamPiped/rustypipe/cli/README.md

 ## `playlists`, `albums`, `tracks`: Get your YouTube library

-Fetch a list of all the items you stored in your YouTube/YouTube Music profile.
+Fetch a list of all the items saved in your YouTube/YouTube Music profile.

 ### Options